 Nothing compares to the colorful foliage that the trees in the Adirondacks show off every fall.
 A big part of this beautiful natural landscape is the fact there are about 100 native species of trees in the region.
 But the trees you’ll see surrounding your home here in the mountains depend primarily on elevation.
 Keep […]Continue Reading »

-Whiteface Mountain at 4,867’ in elevation is New York’s fifth-highest peak, and bigger sister peak to adjacent Esther Mountain.
-Named for it’s signature snowy peaks ten months out of the year, Whiteface is perhaps most famous for hosting the alpine skiing competitions of the 1980 Winter Olympics.
-Whiteface’s east slope is home to the Whiteface […]Continue Reading »
+Whiteface Mountain may only be New York’s fifth-highest peak, but it certainly holds the title of most popular.
+Named for its signature snowy peaks ten months out of the year, Whiteface is perhaps most famous for hosting the alpine skiing competitions of the 1980 Winter Olympics.
+And the Whiteface Ski Center is still just as […]Continue Reading »